 One in two men and one in three women in the United States will develop cancer in their lifetime.
-In 2017, there will be an estimated 1.7 million new cancer cases, and more than 600,000 cancer deaths, across the United States.
-That’s more than 4,650 cases and 1,600 deaths each day.*
+According to the American Cancer Society, this year there will be an estimated 1.73 million new cancer diagnoses, and more than 609,000 lives lost to cancer.
+That’s more than 1,600 deaths every single day.*

-Velocity is Columbia’s new initiative to fund breakthrough cancer treatments.
+But cancer is about more than just numbers and data.
+It's about people we love.
+Columbia's Velocity Ride is designed to fund breakthrough cancer treatments.
 Through Velocity we can fuel the end of cancer.
 The time is now.

 Columbia’s Herbert Irving Comprehensive Cancer Center (HICCC) is one of 47 National Cancer Institute (NCI) designated Comprehensive Cancer Centers nationwide, recognizing scientific and clinical excellence, and one of only two in New York City.
 With almost 4,000 new cancer cases seen each year, the HICCC delivers cutting-edge cancer research and patient care.